dasmith/IsisWorld/README.md

 ## State controller

-The state of the simulator represented by a [FSM](http://www.panda3d.org/wiki/index.php/Finite_State_Machines) that can be controlled either through the GUI or by issuing `meta_` commands through the XML-RPC client.
+The state of the simulator represented by a [Finite-State Machine](http://www.panda3d.org/wiki/index.php/Finite_State_Machines) that can be controlled either through the GUI or by issuing `meta_` commands through the XML-RPC client.